MI-FraunhoferIWM/data2rdf/docs/examples/abox/1_csv.md

 ### The time series metadata

-In case of the need of further processing the time series metadata (header of the time series) resulting from the pipeline after parsing, the `time_series_metadata` property can be accessed as follows:
+In case of the need of further processing the time series metadata (header of the time series) resulting from the pipeline after parsing, the `dataframe_metadata` property can be accessed as follows:

 ```
-print(pipeline.time_series_metadata)
+print(pipeline.dataframe_metadata)
 ```

 The result should look like this: